 What happens when technology improves the production process?
 How might this be reflected in changing profitability?
 It’s fairly intuitive when you think about the story.
 The government and companies invest in science and technology to improve outputs or the quality of the output.
 We know that we sell output at a certain price to generate revenue.
 Also, if we improve the quality of a good/service, we can get a higher price.

 So, let’s begin with an example from the Institute of Food Technologies.

-IFT, in Chicago predicts crop yields will increase as a result of innovative production processes.
-The way to illustrate this improvement and to estimate what would happen in terms of business is to begin with the production function as we did in Module 4.
+The IFT in Chicago, predicts crop yields will increase as a result of innovative production processes.
+The way to illustrate this improvement and to estimate what would happen in terms of business, is to begin with the production function as we did in Module 4.

 When we add total revenue, we see that the profit increases and that we reach the break-even point sooner in production.
-You’ll note that the difference between TR and TC2 is greater than TR and TC1.
+You’ll note that the difference between TR and TC2 is greater than the difference between TR and TC1.